-Why We Drink Coffee from Peru
+Why We Drink Peruvian Coffee

 When we think of Peru, we often think of a huge expanse of the Amazon rainforest that runs through the eastern part of the country, or the longest continental mountain range in the world, the Andes Mountains which form a continuous highland along the western edge of South America.
 We know that Peru also served as home to the incredible Incan Empire and that tourists can visit remarkable historical sites such as Macho Pichu and Sacred Valley.